 The beautiful city of Palma, Mallorca, has been a firm favourite of ours for 12 years.

 Most visit Mallorca in the form of an all-inclusive beach break and the only connection to Palma they make is the coach transfer out of there!
-But seeing as the airport is right on your doorstep, Palma makes for another easy European city break that barely takes any organisation.
+But seeing as the airport is right on your doorstep, Palma is another one of those weekend breaks to Europe that barely takes any organisation.

 The Romans, Arabs, Greeks and Phoenicians have all managed to tattoo themselves into the grain of Palma and this eclectic mix of world powers makes for a very interesting scene.
 And a beautiful one too.
 Palma is one of the prettiest cities in Europe we think, with every different area turning up another picturesque square or ornate building.

-For more inspiration on how to fill a weekend and all of the best places to eat and drink, check out our post here.
-But rest assured, a trip to Palma will be one of slow meanderings, excellent tapas, drinks on roof-tops with amazing views and excellent shopping!
-The temperate climate of Spains best Balearic means that even in the shoulder seasons and winter months Palma can feel like a warm hug.
+Rest assured, a trip to Palma will be one of slow meanderings, excellent tapas, drinks on roof-tops with amazing views and excellent shopping!
+The temperate climate of Spain’s best Balearic means that even in the shoulder seasons and winter months Palma can feel like a warm hug.